FreeTechSupport/Testudos-Choice/README.md

+#### TESTUDO'S CHOICE

+a website that provides AI generated feedback of a class and its professors based on the reviews of a professor, the description of a class, and the typical/average grades of the class.

 ## Inspiration
 We were all interested in working with AI frameworks, and we saw a need for a site that quickly compares class reviews.
 ## What it does